icinganalysis/icinganalysis.github.io/content/aedc_tr_85_30.md

 >(Φ)<sub>model</sub> = (Φ)<sub>full-scale</sub>
 >(Θ)<sub>model</sub> = (Θ)<sub>full-scale</sub>

 Table 1 shows prior scaling analysis works.
+It shows that industry and others were actively developing scaling methods at a time when NACA/NASA was not.

 ![Table 1](images/aedc-tr-85-30/Table 1.png)